How to write an entry in the glossary

 First, choose what topic you'd like to write a glossary entry for.
-If you're looking for topics that need a glossary entry, check the list of undocumented terms at the end of the Glossary landing page.
+If you're looking for topics that need a glossary entry, check the list of terms in the sidebar of the Glossary landing page.

 The first paragraph of any glossary page is a simple and short description of the term.
 Preferably, this should be no more than two sentences.
 Make sure anyone reading the description can immediately understand the defined term.

 Note: Please don't copy-and-paste from other definitions or content on the internet.
 (And especially not Wikipedia, since its range of license versions is smaller and incompatible with MDN.)
 Your glossary entry should be original content.

 Writing a good glossary entry